Bird Treks

 What to Expect

 Overview The South Texas tour is an easy-paced birding tour.
 You can expect some early mornings and long days in the field.
-If the temperatures are hot some afternoon or a migratory fallout is going on we may take a break midday and bird again in the evening.
+If the temperatures are hot some afternoons or a migratory fallout is going on, we may take a break midday and bird again in the evening.

 Food We generally have breakfast at the hotel before we head out for the day.
 Sometimes we will have optional pre-breakfast walks.
 We often take a picnic lunch in the field, but will occasionally stop at a restaurant for lunch.
 Dinner is usually at the lodge or a nearby restaurant.
 Each evening after dinner we compile the day’s checklist, review the day’s activities, birds, mammals and other observations, and plan the next day’s activities.